cojen/Boxtin/README.md

     }
 ```

-If the check is intended to be performed in the target class, then module check is omitted.
+If the check is intended to be performed in the target class, then the module check is omitted.
 The target method will observe the correct caller class, because the proxy method invocation will be in the call trace.
 The target method will throw an exception if access is denied.

 ### Native methods